CityofToronto/bdit_data-sources/volumes/miovision/README.md

 **ATR movements define leg as the approach direction of vehicles (like TMCs)**, and **direction as the cardinal direction of traffic travelling through that side of the intersection**.
-For a typical 't' intersection, there will be 8 possible ATR since there are 4 directions and 2 legs in each direction for ATR.
+For a typical '+' intersection, there will be 8 possible ATR since there are 4 legs and 2 directions of travel for each ATR leg.

 If you are having trouble picturing it, check out [this diagram](#From-Movement-Counts-to-Segment-Counts).